jensecj/jackup/README.md

 # now i unplug my external harddrive from my laptop, and connect it to the server in my living room

-# add the same folder as a slave, this time while it is connected to the server
+# add the same folder as a task, this time while it is connected to the server
 # this also works for machines that are more than 20ft away
 jackup add backup_vault server /home/jens/vault stuetop@192.168.0.40:/media/extern/backups/
 ```

-Now, whenever I run `jackup sync backup_vault`, Jackup will try to push
+Now, whenever I run `jackup sync backup_vault`, Jackup will try to perform
-changes to the slaves, and it will work if my external harddrive is connected to
+all the tasks, and it will work if my external harddrive is connected to
 either my laptop or my server.
 I usually have it running as a cronjob.

 My server also has a couple of disks, they're different kinds, sizes, etc. so